-The origins of our Auberge date back to the time of the pioneers in the Eastern Townships, over 200 years ago. in 1798, Isaiah Sweet, a loyalist emigrating from New York State, built the original brick farmhouse.
-Later in 1898, a new owner had the barn built with wood all the way from Mégantic, but without any nails - a unique feature.
+The origins of our Auberge date back to the time of the pioneers in the Eastern Townships, over 200 years ago.
+In 1798, Isaiah Sweet, a loyalist emigrating from New York State, built the original brick farmhouse.
+Later, in 1898, a new owner had the barn built with wood all the way from Mégantic, without any nails - a unique feature.
 The dairy farm, with its 360 acres, was very prosperous for much of its century-long history.
 Its many sugaring parties, family gatherings, weddings and holiday festivities were a joy for all - a foretaste of what the Auberge would one day become!

 We are very proud to have such a rich and interesting history.